 Healthcare professionals aim to treat the underlying cause of the enlargement.
 In the case of an infection, the person needs to complete a course of antibiotics.

 Occasionally, an injury to the left side of the body can cause the spleen to rupture, leading to pain in the upper left abdomen, dizziness, and an increased heart rate.

 A ruptured spleen is a medical emergency because it can cause extensive internal bleeding.
 If a person has the signs and symptoms of an enlarged or ruptured spleen following an injury to the area, they should receive immediate medical attention.

-Speak to a doctor about pain or discomfort in the upper left abdomen that is severe or occurs regularly.
+Speak with a doctor about pain or discomfort in the upper left abdomen that is severe or occurs regularly.

-See the doctor right away if any of the following symptoms accompany the abdomen pain:
+Contact a healthcare professional right away if any of the following symptoms accompany the abdominal pain:

 - black, tar-like stools